 Attendance, Illness, and Medical Absence

 There is no general faculty rule covering attendance at classes, laboratory periods, etc. This matter is left to the individual instructor, who may or may not view irregularities in attendance as serious enough to affect the student’s grade.
-Students should follow the instructor’s attendance policies.
+Students should follow the instructor’s attendance policies and whenever possible, notify instructors by email when they will be absent from class or other class-related activities.

-Instructors are also encouraged to report students who are not attending using the online mid-term warning form, and submit a CARE report if they think a student is in need of additional support.
-Instructors can find the mid-term warning form in the Instructor Access tab in learn.rochester.edu.
+Instructors are also encouraged to report students who are not attending using the online mid-term warning form, and submit a CARE referral if they think a student is in need of additional support.

 Students are urged to inform the College Center for Advising Services (CCAS) when they are: